 Since its development in 1887 by the German physician Julius Petri [1] for the facilitation of cell culturing, extending the bacterial culture methods pioneered by his mentor Robert Koch [2], the Petri dish has become an integral part of any biology laboratory.
-While still primarily used for culturing cells, providing storage space whilst reducing the risk of contamination, its simplicity and functionality allows it to be used in a wide range of other contexts: in chemistry to dry out precipitates and evaporate solvents (e.g. when studying Liesegang rings [3, 4]) or in entomology where they are convenient enclosures to study the behaviour of insects and small animals [5, 6].
-A Petri dish environment is also a simple and common setting in which to examine the locomotion of swimming organisms, particularly those whose body size is tens of microns to millimetres [7-11].
-The boundary condition at the bottom surface of such a container can be approximated as no-slip, while the top of the fluid is stress-free.
-Hence, a general question is: how does confinement in a Petri dish alter the nature of the flow induced by motile organisms?
+While still primarily used for culturing cells, providing storage space while reducing the risk of contamination, its simplicity and functionality allow it to be used in a wide range of other contexts: in chemistry to dry out precipitates and evaporate solvents (e.g., when studying Liesegang rings [3,4]) or in entomology where they are convenient enclosures to study the behavior of insects and small animals [5,6].
+A Petri dish environment is also a simple and common setting in which to examine the locomotion of swimming organisms, particularly those whose body size is tens of microns to millimeters [7-11].
+The boundary condition at the bottom surface of such a container can be approximated as no slip, while the top of the fluid is stress-free.
+Hence, a general question is thus: How does confinement in a Petri dish alter the nature of the flow induced by motile organisms?
+We emphasize that this question